jpbot/printing/README.md

 9100
 ----
-This utility listens on a socket, creates a new file for each incoming connection and dumps the incoming datastream to the file.
+This utility creates new files for each incoming connection to port 9100.
+Like a JetDirect card, but on your computer instead of a printer.
+This tool is great for understanding what your application or script is sending to the printer.